tmuka/mattermost-chrome-app/README.md

 ## Bonus Custom CSS
 I also use a few lines of custom CSS that make the view more compact.
 I use the [Stylish chrome extension](https://chrome.google.com/webstore/detail/stylish/fjnbnpbmkenffdnngjfgmeleoegfcffe?utm_source=chrome-app-launcher-info-dialog) to apply the styles located in the mattermost_compact.css file.

+## future enhancements
+1. It uses chrome html5 notifications which work okay, but it would be nice if the taskbar icon would flash on new notifications too, maybe somebody knows how to do that in a chrome app?